canonical/matter-docs/how-to/otbr-on-ubuntu.rst

 Controlling a Thread device
 ---------------------------

-To commission and control a Matter Thread device, you can use Chip Tool.
+To commission and control a Matter Thread device, you can use Chip Tool; refer to :doc:`chip-tool-commission-and-control`.
-Read :doc:`here <chip-tool-commission-and-control>` how to do that.